paraswap/paraswap-sdk/README.md

   // partner: "..." // if available
 });

-const signature = await deltaSDK.signDeltaOrder(signableOrderData);
+const signature = await simpleSDK.delta.signDeltaOrder(signableOrderData);

-const deltaAuction = await deltaSDK.postDeltaOrder({
+const deltaAuction = await simpleSDK.delta.postDeltaOrder({
   // partner: "..." // if available
   // partiallyFillabel: true, // allow the Order to be partially filled as opposed to fill-or-kill
   order: signableOrderData.data,